What are the independent organisations behind the safety ratings?

 In Europe, car seat manufacturers are required to comply with safety standards UN R44/04 or i-Size (UN R129).
 In addition to legal requirements, car seats are subjected to extreme testing to ensure children are suitably protected in an accident.

 At Maxi-Cosi, we not only meet all legal requirements, but exceed them.
-Our child safety seats are subjected to our own rigorous testing at state-of-the-art facilities in Europe and America, ensuring your child has the best possible protection when they travel.
+Our child safety seats are subjected to rigorous testing at state-of-the-art facilities, ensuring your child has the best possible protection when they travel.

 Standard testing speed for frontal collisions is 30km/p, yet we conduct our tests at 45mph and simulate extra crash tests for both side and frontal collisions.
 As a result, we have developed ground-breaking technology to ensure children are shielded in the event of a side-impact crash.